 Say you’re organizing a getaway trip.
-Erica, the extrovert, suggests a wild Vegas weekend extravaganza; Irene, the introvert, wants to stay in a cabin in the mountains; while Amber, the ambivert, prefers a staycation.
+Your extrovert friend suggests a wild Vegas weekend extravaganza, your introvert friend wants to stay in a cabin in the mountains, and your ambivert pal prefers a staycation.

 But truthfully, it boils down to the age-old “extrovert vs. introvert” showdown.